petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/displaying-claritys-content.md

 ---
 # Displaying Clarity's Content

-While categories and tags make your content more accessible to users, you can also leverage them as site building tools with Asset Publishers and Collections, two Liferay features for displaying organized web content.
+In the previous lesson, you learned how to organize Clarity's content to make it more accessible to users.
+Here you'll learn how to display that content with Asset Publishers and Collections.

 ## Asset Publishers